 Obstructive sleep apnea (OSA) is one of the most common, yet often undiagnosed, sleep-related breathing disorders that is characterized by repeated pauses in breathing.
 It happens due to a partially or completely collapsed airway.
 You may be able to identify it as an alternating series of irregular loud snores and periods of silence with intermediate gasping or snorting sounds.
 OSA is a serious adverse health condition that requires diagnosis and treatment (3).

 Hypothyroidism is a condition in which the thyroid gland does not function optimally.
+Due to this, thyroxine hormone, which regulates body metabolic rate is also not secreted in the required amount.
+Hence, increased mucus in the upper airway and decreased lung function may cause snoring in people suffering from hypothyroidism.
 According to a sleep study conducted on twenty people who had hypothyroidism, it was found that all of them experienced snoring (4).

 - Nasal Congestion

 A chronically congested nose because of allergies or infections may make you prone to snoring.
 Allergies can cause inflammation in the airway, including the nasal passages, and make the airway narrow.
 A stuffy nose may also reduce the flow of air through the passage and contribute to snoring.
 Research suggests a strong link between habitual snoring (without sleep apnea) and nighttime nasal congestion (5).

 Research has found an association between obesity or excessive weight gain and sleep-related breathing disorders, including snoring.
 Obesity may lead to accumulation of tissues around the tongue, neck, and throat tissues, and the entirety of the upper airway soft tissue.
 In addition, the muscles are not toned.
 This is a potential cause for airflow obstruction and maybe a possible reason behind snoring (6).